Wednesday Sector Laggards: Energy, Services

-The worst performing sector as of midday Wednesday is the Energy sector, not showing much of a gain.
-Within that group, Halliburton Company (Symbol: HAL) and HollyFrontier Corp (Symbol: HFC) are two large stocks that are lagging, showing a loss of 4.1% and 2.2%, respectively.
-Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is up 1.2% on the day, and down 23.03% year-to-date.
-Halliburton Company, meanwhile, is down 36.76% year-to-date, and HollyFrontier Corp, is down 35.46% year-to-date.
-Combined, HAL and HFC make up approximately 2.6% of the underlying holdings of XLE.
+In afternoon trading on Wednesday, Energy stocks are the worst performing sector, showing a 8.0% loss.
+Within that group, Apache Corp (Symbol: APA) and TechnipFMC plc (Symbol: FTI) are two large stocks that are lagging, showing a loss of 19.4% and 16.1%, respectively.
+Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is down 5.1% on the day, and down 43.79% year-to-date.
+Apache Corp, meanwhile, is down 65.03% year-to-date, and TechnipFMC plc, is down 62.71% year-to-date.
+Combined, APA and FTI make up approximately 2.0% of the underlying holdings of XLE.

-The next worst performing sector is the Services sector, up 1.5%.
-Among large Services stocks, Nordstrom, Inc. (Symbol: JWN) and Dollar Tree Inc (Symbol: DLTR) are the most notable, showing a loss of 3.7% and 3.3%, respectively.
-One ETF closely tracking Services stocks is the iShares U.S. Consumer Services ETF (IYC), which is up 1.9% in midday trading, and down 6.08% on a year-to-date basis.
-Nordstrom, Inc., meanwhile, is down 21.35% year-to-date, and Dollar Tree Inc, is down 15.90% year-to-date.
-Combined, JWN and DLTR make up approximately 0.7% of the underlying holdings of IYC.
+The next worst performing sector is the Services sector, showing a 6.4% loss.
+Among large Services stocks, Live Nation Entertainment Inc (Symbol: LYV) and Darden Restaurants, Inc. (Symbol: DRI) are the most notable, showing a loss of 14.4% and 13.6%, respectively.
+One ETF closely tracking Services stocks is the iShares U.S. Consumer Services ETF (IYC), which is down 5.4% in midday trading, and down 15.49% on a year-to-date basis.
+Live Nation Entertainment Inc, meanwhile, is down 39.71% year-to-date, and Darden Restaurants, Inc., is down 33.71% year-to-date.
+Combined, LYV and DRI make up approximately 0.6% of the underlying holdings of IYC.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: